 Of course, as they grow up, our children are going to have their own share of stressful schedules and overworked lives.
 Let’s not push adulthood on them.
 Let kids be kids.
 Don’t worry, they will not get left behind.

 In fact, allowing your kids some unstructured playtime may provide them with just the right skills to cope with the rat race successfully.

 These are times when kids need to use their imagination or enjoy physical activity rather than being coached on a team or watching electronic entertainment.

 Therefore, free play is important for healthy brain development, allowing children to use their creativity while developing their imagination, dexterity, cognitive and physical abilities.
 It is a tool for developing a child as a whole.

 Cuemath, a student-friendly mathematics and coding platform, conducts regular Online Live Classes for academics and skill-development, and their Mental Math App, on both iOS and Android, is a one-stop solution for kids to develop multiple skills.
 Understand the Cuemath Fee structure and sign up for a free trial.

 Frequently Added Questions (FAQs)

-What is a free play?
+What is free play?

 Free play is an unstructured, voluntary, child-initiated activity that allows children to develop their imaginations while exploring and experiencing the world around them.